-Undergraduate Honors Thesis defenses are typically scheduled for 90 min timeslots but usually take about 60-75 minutes.
-They are open to the public, so students may invite family and friends to come.
+Undergraduate Honors Thesis defenses are typically scheduled for 90 minute timeslots but usually take about 60-75 minutes.
+They are open to the public, so students may invite family and friends.

+- Undergraduate Honors Thesis defenses are run like Master's Thesis Defenses, and follow this general format:

+- o Introductions

-- Undergraduate Honors Thesis defenses are run like Master's Thesis Defenses, and follow this general format: - Introductions - Student Presentation - Public Q&A - o Committee Q&A - Committee Deliberation - Announcement of Result - Presentations should last about 20-30 minutes.
-Students should introduce their project to the general public, provide an overview of their research methods, highlight their important arguments and findings, and explain the implications of their research for their academic and intellectual field. - Presentations should have a visual component (e.g., PowerPoint) with clear and informative slides. - Students should practice their presentation before their defense! - Students should expect to answer questions from each committee member about their methods, their findings, and their conclusions.
-Students should try to anticipate what these questions might be and think about what their answers will be. - Possible Results: - Pass with No Revisions - Pass with Minor Revisions -Committee signs off on Thesis; Director ensures that revisions are made - Pass with Major Revisions All committee members must approve revisions before signing off on Thesis - Fail Committee determines that the Thesis does not meet the requirements or expectations of an Undergraduate Honors Thesis
+- Student Presentation

+- o Public Q&A

+- o Committee Q&A

+- Committee Deliberation

+- Announcement of Result

+- Presentations should last about 30 minutes.
+Students should introduce their project to the general public, provide an overview of their research methods, highlight their important arguments and findings, and explain the implications of their research for their academic and intellectual field.

+- Presentations should have a visual component (e.g., PowerPoint) with clear and informative slides.

+- o Students should practice their presentation before their defense!

+- Students should expect to answer questions from each committee member about their methods, their findings, and their conclusions.
+Students should try to anticipate what these questions might be and think about what their answers will be.

+- Students must have a prepared signature page printed for the defense.
+Signatures are collected upon successful completion. - Possible Results: - Pass with No Revisions - Pass with Minor Revisions -Committee signs off on Thesis; Director ensures that revisions are made - Pass with Major Revisions All committee members must approve revisions before signing off on Thesis - Fail Committee determines that the Thesis does not meet the requirements or expectations of an Undergraduate Honors Thesis - Post Defense: - Turn in the signed signature page to the SHC Main Office immediately after defending. - Complete any required revisions or resubmissions before the given deadline - Upload the final copy of the thesis and the Copyright Rights and Permissions form to Scholar's Junction and the Honor Thesis Portal.